Sylvester-N/MAST5112-ICE-TASK-2/README.md

 App Features

-Random number generation on start and reset
+-Random number generation on start and reset
-Text input for user guesses
+-Text input for user guesses
-Real-time feedback messages
+-Real-time feedback messages
-Restart button to replay the game
+-Restart button to replay the game
-Attempt counter to track guesses
+-Attempt counter to track guesses
-TypeScript for type safety and cleaner logic
+-TypeScript for type safety and cleaner logic

 Some Challenges